jquagga/swa/README.md

 The app polls the NWS alerts, forecast and forecastHourly.
 Alerts are displayed if there are any for the location.
 The weekly forecast (forecast) shows the next 6 periods (3 day/night combinations).
 And forecastHourly presently displays the temperature, apparent temperature and probability of precipitation.

 The goal was to provide the upstream data as similarly as possible.
-All data should come NWS EXCEPT for apparent temperature (similar to a "Feels Like") which is calculated in the same manner as the excellent WeeWX software.[^appTemp]
+All data should come NWS EXCEPT for apparent temperature (similar to a "Feels Like") which is calculated in browser with the same equations NWS uses for Wind Chill (if less than 50F) or Heat Index (if over 80F).[^appTemp]

 [^appTemp]: While not presently displayed on the weather.gov page, NWS does provide apparent temperature data in their raw forecastGrid.
 I've opted for generating the temperature as forecastGrid has varying time durations; calculating was a simpler implementation.